sebapersson/petab_sciml/docs/src/format.md

 # Format Specification

-A PEtab SciML problem extends the PETab a standard version problem to accommodate hybrid models SciML combining data-driven (neural net) and mechanistic components.
-The extension introduces one new file type:
+A PEtab SciML problem extends the PEtab standard version 2 to accommodate hybrid models SciML problems that combine data-driven (neural net) and mechanistic components.
+The extension introduces one new PEtab file type:

 1. **Neural Net File(s)**: YAML file(s) describing neural net model(s).

-It also extends the following standard PEtab files to accommodate SciML models:
+It further extends the following standard PEtab files:

 1. **Mapping Table**: Used to describe how neural network inputs and outputs map to PEtab quantities.
 2. **Parameters Table**: Used to describe nominal values and potential priors for initializing network parameters.
 3. **Condition Table**: Used to assign neural network outputs and inputs.
 4. **Problem YAML File**: Includes a new SciML field.

 All other PEtab files remain unchanged.
-This page explains each file that is added or modified by the PEtab SciML extension.
+This page explains the format and options for each file that is added or modified by the PEtab SciML extension.

 ## High Level Overview

 The main goal of the PEtab SciML extension is to enable hybrid models that combine data-driven and mechanistic components.
 There are three types of hybrid model considered, each specified differently:

-1. **Data-driven models in the ODE model’s right-hand side (RHS):** In this scenario, the SBML file is modified during import by either replacing a derivative or assigning a parameter to a neural network input.
-In both cases, the neural network inputs and outputs (as defined in the mapping table) must be assigned in the condition table using the `setNetRate` and/or `setNetAssignment` operator types.
+1. **Data-driven models in the ODE model’s right-hand side (RHS):** In this scenario, the SBML file is modified during import by either replacing a derivative or assigning a parameter to a neural network output.
+In both cases, the neural network input and output variables (as defined in the mapping table) must be assigned in the condition table using the `setNetRate` and/or `setNetAssignment` operator types.

 2. **Data-driven models in the observable function:** In this scenario, the neural network output variable (as defined in the mapping table) is directly embedded in the observable formula.
 Meanwhile, the input variables (also defined in the mapping table) are assigned in the condition table using the `setNetAssignment` operator type.

 3. **Data-driven models before the ODE model:** In this scenario, the data-driven model sets constant parameters or initial values in the ODE model prior to simulation.
-The input can be defined either in the mapping table or in the condition table, and the output variables (as defined in the mapping table) are assigned via the condition table.
+The input variable (as defined in the mapping table) can be assigned in the parameter or condition table as a standard constant PEtab variable, and the output variables (as defined in the mapping table) are assigned via the condition table.

 ## Neural Network Model Format

 **TODO:** Dilan, I will need some help from you here, link the scheme?

-Neural network models are provided as separate YAML files, and each tool supporting the extension is responsible for importing this file into a suitable neural network library.
-Each YAML file has two main sections:
+Neural network models are provided as separate YAML files, and each tool supporting the extension is responsible for importing this file into a suitable format.
+A neural network YAML file has two main sections:

 - **layers**: Defines the neural network layers, each with a unique ID.
 The layer names and argument syntax follow PyTorch conventions.
 - **forward**: Describes the forward pass, specifying the order of layer calls and any applied activation functions.